sneakerkg/sneakerkg.github.io/_pages/about.md

 Recent News
 ======
 * I'm thrilled to join [Amazon Web Service](https://aws.amazon.com/) Shanghai AI Lab (ASAIL) on March 2020!
-In the next period, I will be focusing on graph neural network, exploring and exploiting it's usage in applications like 3D Vision and Traffic Prediction/Control.
+In the next period, I will be focusing on graph neural network, exploring and exploiting its usage in applications like 3D Vision and Traffic Prediction/Control.